 I have long believed that hell is so horrible that, if you could see just a glimpse of it, you wouldn't wish it upon your worst enemy.
-However, I think a lot of it has to do with your heart.
-I have heard the teaching by Steve McVey and others that hell is in the presence of God and his angels, and consists of God pouring out His love to someone eternally who doesn't want it.
-I know there are verses that could support this loosely but the idea that someone is forced to be in the presence of God and his angels, when this is a place of ultimate joy and worship, seems out of place.
-However, the verses we use to support the idea of eternal torture are, in the original languages, not neccesarily eternal (rather ages to come) and not neccesarily torture (could be purification).
+However, I have heard the teaching by Steve McVey and others that hell is in the presence of God and his angels (the Bible says we can't be separated), and "hell" consists of God pouring out His love to someone eternally who perhaps doesn't want it.
+I know there are verses that could support this loosely but the idea that someone is forced to be in the presence of God and his angels, when this is a place of ultimate joy and worship, can seem out of place.
+However, the verses we use to support the idea of eternal torture are, in the original languages, not neccesarily eternal (rather ages to come) and not neccesarily torturous punishment.
 Eventually every knee will bow and tongue confess that Jesus is Lord.
 Regardless, hell is not a state you want to be in.
 This is why there is so much rejoicing in heaven over one person getting saved.
-Hell (or at least places that are part of hell) are described throughout the Bible and many people have had glimpses and have described it in detail.
+Hell (or at least places that are part of hell) are described throughout the Bible and many people have had glimpses, and have described it in detail.
 I say "part of hell" because there are several different places for the devil and his fallen angels, soul and heart parts, and the unconverted.
-Sin that is not repented of will probably experience God's love rather than wrath in what we call hell but I believe now that the seperation is on our end, not His.
-This seperation from God we call hell may not even have a door and those there may be able to leave if they truly wanted to.
+Sin that is not repented of will probably experience God's love rather than wrath in what we call hell.
+I believe now that we cannot be separated from God and His love.
+This separation from God we call "hell" may not even have a door and those that are there may be able to leave if they truly wanted to.
 There appears to me to be a period of time before the Judgment where people remain to have free will.
-I know Mike Parsons, someone I highly respect, has been able to preach to his family line who had passed and he claims that some accepted but some did not.
-Those who accepted were led out of there by him and Jesus into heaven to join the cloud of witnesses.
-Mike asked God why all of them didn't accept as he wouldn't want to stay in a place of fire and seperation, and God said "The degree that you have the authority to preach comes from the degree in which you have embraced the fire yourself and have been purified on the altar, and therefore have authority to preach in there."WHO WILL BE IN HELL?
+I know Mike Parsons, someone I highly respect, has been able to preach to his family line who had passed and he claims that some accepted, but some did not.
+Those who accepted were led out of there by he and Jesus into heaven to join the cloud of witnesses.
+Mike asked God why all of them didn't accept as he wouldn't want to stay in a place of fire and separation, and God said "The degree that you have the authority to preach comes from the degree in which you have embraced the fire yourself and have been purified on the altar, and therefore have authority to preach in there."WHO WILL BE IN HELL?

-The Bible is very clear that most people will be in hell (Matthew 7:13-14, Matthew 7:22, Matthew 22:14, Luke 13:23,24, 1 Peter 4:18) but again, hell is not one place and the Bible isn't neccesarily saying it will be eternal.
-God's fire changes, it purifies, and God desires to restore all things so why wouldn't that include us, the crown of all His creation?
+The Bible is pretty clear that most people will go to hell (Matthew 7:13-14, Matthew 7:22, Matthew 22:14, Luke 13:23,24, 1 Peter 4:18) but again, hell is not one place and the Bible isn't neccesarily saying it will be eternal or punishment.
+God's fire changes, it purifies, and God's desire is to restore all things, so why wouldn't that include us, the crown of all His creation?
 In Revelation 21, John wrote down the vision God gave him of heaven in all its glory.
 This is what he learned: God Himself will dwell with His people (v.3).
 God will wipe away every tear from their eyes.
 Death, pain, crying will be things of the past (v.4).
-John wrotes in Revelation 21:8 that there are some people who will not be in heaven.
-"But as for the cowardly, the faithless, the detestable, as for murderers, the sexually immoral, sorcerers, idolaters, and all liars, their portion will be in the lake that burns with fire and sulfur, which is the second death."
+John wrote in Revelation 21:8, "But as for the cowardly, the faithless, the detestable, as for murderers, the sexually immoral, sorcerers, idolaters, and all liars, their portion will be in the lake that burns with fire and sulfur, which is the second death."